salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.preview.md

 # examples

 - NOTE: The commands to preview a deployment and actually deploy it use similar flags.
-We provide a few preview examples here, but see the help for "sf deploy metadata" for more examples that you can adapt for previewing.
+We provide a few preview examples here, but see the help for "<%= config.bin %> project deploy start" for more examples that you can adapt for previewing.

 - Preview the deployment of source files in a directory, such as force-app: